MacKenzie Bezos Net Worth

 After the world screeched to a halt in reaction to the Coronavirus pandemic, Amazon shares soared.
 People around the world were largely stuck at home ordering packages, watching Prime video and babbling desperately to Alexa.

 As Amazon's stock price increased from $1,900 on January 1st to over $3,000 six months later, Jeff and MacKenzie's respective net worths soared.
 MacKenzie's net worth topped $64 billion on July 10, 2020.
+On August 26 when AMZN topped $3440, MacKenzie's net worth hit $67 billion.
 Here's a list of the richest women in the world on that same day:

-After today's market close, here's how that very same list stacks up:
+After the market closed on August 26, 2020, here's how that very same list stacked up:

 - #3: Alice Walton – $56 billion